Perfume: The Story of a Murderer (film): Design

 To help define the film's look, the crew watched period films, such as Sleepy Hollow, Amadeus, Oliver Twist, Barry Lyndon, From Hell, The Elephant Man, Dracula, Brotherhood of the Wolf, Vidocq and Les Misérables.
 Cinematographer Frank Griebe said that of all the films they watched that had been shot on location, none really had the dirt and grit of the city that they desired for Perfume.
 "We needed a filthy city to get the real feel for the smells of it," said Griebe.
 Tykwer wanted to recreate 18th-century Paris, as seen through the eyes of the lower-class Grenouille, and said that he wanted to shoot the film "as if we were thrown into a time machine with a camera".

-Tykwer described the film as having "a distinctly dark aesthetic" due to both the lack of adequate lighting during the film's time period and the nature of its storyline.
+Tykwer described the film as having "a distinctly dark aesthetic" due to both the lack of adequate lighting during the film's period and the nature of its storyline.
 The filmmakers took inspiration from painters who specialized in darkness with few sources of light, including Caravaggio, Joseph Wright of Derby and Rembrandt.
 The film begins with a cool, monochromatic color palette, and as Grenouille discovers more scents, the palette warms and opens up.
 For the scenes in which Grenouille is in Paris for the first time, the filmmakers subtly added more powerful colors in the sets, costumes, props and lighting to represent Grenouille's experience of the new smells.

 One of the main challenges of making the film was to convey the smells and the world of scents that Grenouille experiences.
 Tykwer said that, to him, Perfume "was much more a film about the importance of smell in our life than a film that tries to be smelly".
 The filmmakers strived to convey smell visually without the use of colors or special effects, Griebe said.
 "People see the fish market full of raw, bloody fish, and they know it stinks; they see a field of lavender and know it smells wonderful.
 We show Grenouille taking in smells by cupping his nose, and by doing close shots of his nose, and that's it!"

 "Süskind's gift is in his ability to let his readers, through language, experience Grenouille's world, which is revealed solely through his sense of smell.
 We have done the same with a different language, one composed of sound, music, dialogue and, of course, image."